Last Updated on March 26, 2023 by Goya

 Then to some sweets from La Belgique Gourmande, a chocolate shop that sells delicious artisanal chocolates:

 Fuelled by our meal and beers, or rather to work off lunch, we climb up the Belfry of Bruges and enjoy the views of the city:

 Before we quickly proceed to stuff our faces with more chocolates and waffles:

 Once back on land, we make sure to visit the Tintin Shop, and then the more ominous Basilica of the Holy Blood.
-The latter being best known for housing a phial rumoured to contain a cloth with the blood of Jesus Christ, and is hands down one of the most atmospheric churches in Bruges.
+The latter is best known for housing a phial rumoured to contain a cloth with the blood of Jesus Christ, and is hands down one of the most atmospheric churches in Bruges.

-FOR COMPARISON:You can join a guided tour at Dalí’s Theatre-Museum in Figueres, Spain for roughly the same price and spend a whole day immersing yourself in Dalí’s magic!
+FOR COMPARISON:For a little more, you can join a guided tour (like this one) at Dalí’s Theatre-Museum in Figueres, Spain and spend a whole day immersing yourself in Dalí’s magic!